9 Ways the Before Trilogy Plays With Time

 2. Titles

-Yes, the titles seem too obvious but sometimes it is just too apt.
-Not only it captures the stages of the relationship that the characters are going through but it sets the mood.
+Yes, the titles seem too obvious, but sometimes they are too apt.
+Not only does it capture the stages of the relationship that the characters are going through, but it also sets the mood.
 It prepares you for the slowness of the stages of the relationships just like how the sunrise, sunset and midnight creeps in slowly into the day.
-The titles also coincide with the timing of the setting in the movie- Jesse and Celine meet in the morning (Before Sunrise), they meet after 9 years as the sun travels down the other half (Before Sunset)and they fight as they approach midnight (Before Midnight).
-If one comes across the titles for the first time, they already get the feeling right but of course Linklater comes with surprises.
+The titles also coincide with the timing of the setting in the movie- Jesse and Celine meet in the morning (Before Sunrise), they meet after 9 years as the sun travels down the other half (Before Sunset), and they fight as they approach midnight (Before Midnight).
+If one comes across the titles for the first time, they already get the feeling right, but of course, Linklater comes with surprises.

 3. Story told in (almost) real time

 This is the part that divides the audience.
 Linklater boldly gives you a choice- you will either love this film or simply not understand it.
 As mentioned earlier, Linklater has been known to experiment with time to give a more realistic touch.
 In the trilogy, it is clear that he wants to capture the reality of relationships and he does so with a real-time approach in its cinematography and screenplay.
-You at a stretch become a part of Celine’s and Jesse’s life almost as if you are peeping in their life through a window.
-You see the little things that go unnoticed and it is possible because the trilogy is hell-bent towards showing reality not separating with authenticity.
-As you walk with them and bite your nails when they fight over half an hour in their hotel room with little or no changes in the scene, it shows most of the things you cannot explain about relationships.
+You, at a stretch, become a part of Celine’s and Jesse’s life, almost as if you are peeping into their life through a window.
+You see the little things that go unnoticed, and it is possible because the trilogy is hell-bent on showing reality, not separating from authenticity.
+As you walk with them and bite your nails when they fight for over half an hour in their hotel room with little or no changes in the scene, it shows most of the things you cannot explain about relationships.

 4. Long continuous scenes show the nuances